PatrickMalara/legend2/ttd.md

 # THINGS TO DO
 **TOTAL TIME = 4 hours**

+Okay we need a way to map a sprite from the spritesheet to the game the way that the tilemap editor works is it returns a csv with the id of sprite.
+So then id of 577 is actually x = 0 y = 160

+> Read the csv
+> Array of Room

 ### Dec 27
     [x] - Full screen
     [~ ] - UI Bar